-A few weeks ago I had the honor of putting together a little “sprinkle” for a friend.
-She’s expecting her second child in just a few short months.
-I think you know you’re officially an adult when your friends start having multiple children.
-Her baby is a girl, so I was so excited to put together something cutesy for her.
-Also, I love the word “sprinkle” for secondary baby showers.
+Recently, I had the honor of putting together a little “sprinkle” for a friend and her second baby.
+I love the word “sprinkle” for secondary baby showers.
 Having another baby is definitely something to be celebrated, but there’s something more familiar and casual about not calling it a shower.
 I wanted to create an intimate and relaxing atmosphere for the guests.
 Here’s a few tips for hosting a baby sprinkle shower.

-She and her husband live a few hours away, so they were coming into town for the weekend to visit with friends, and for the sprinkle.
-Her son is about a year older than Mara and they have fun playing together.
-I wanted to leave my house open for them to play and take naps, so I hosted at a local coffee shop call Urban Farmhouse.
-My friend is a lover of coffee and cutesy little shops, so it was the perfect location.
+My friend and her family live a few hours away, so they were coming into town for the weekend to visit with friends, and for the sprinkle.
+I wanted to leave my house open for the children to play and take naps.
+So I decided to host the sprinkle at a local coffee shop.
+My friend is a lover of coffee and eclectic shops, so it was the perfect location.
 I supplied a fruit salad and an array of muffins.
 I cleared this with the venue ahead of time.
 Some places may not allow you to bring outside food.
-The coffee shop also had lots of brunch options.
-This took a TON of work and stress off of me and made the shower more like a casual brunch with girlfriends rather than a typical baby shower.
+The coffee shop also had lots of brunch options for guests to choose from.
+The sprinkle felt more like a casual brunch with girlfriends rather than a typical baby shower.

-For decorations I kept things simple since I was setting up in a public setting.
-I recycled my drop cloth tablecloth from Mara’s first birthday party and sewed a runner to go with it.
-I chose a black and white floral fabric for the runner.
-Simple, yet feminine.
-I found a whimisical vintage bicycle print paper at the craft store and used it as a background for my welcome sign.
-I love the name, Margot, that she chose for her girl.
-It’s so precious!
+For this sprinkle, I kept things very simple.
+Especially, since I was setting up in a public setting.
+I recycled my drop cloth tablecloth from my daughter’s first birthday party.
+I also sewed a black and white floral runner to go with it.
+The look was simple, yet feminine.
+I found a whimisical vintage bicycle print paper at the craft store and used it as a background for the welcome sign.

 I also filled a few vases with flowers and eucalyptus branches.
 I tied bows around the vases to give them a more polished look.
 The ribbon for the bows was pink and white striped, which matched the bags I bought for the favors.
 Speaking of favors, I went with the crowd favorite of chocolate.
 I bought two bags of assorted Ghiradelli and divided them up equally between the bags and myself.
 Simple and delicious…

 The morning of the shower the weather was GORGEOUS, so I hosted the sprinkle on the coffee shop patio.
 There was a large table outside for the decorations and food.
-We all sat around and chatted for awhile, opened gifts, and then chatted some more.
-It was such a relaxing morning, which is not something I usually say when putting together an event.
-Seriously, if you need a spot of a shower or adult party soon, I totally recommend finding a cute little coffee shop.
+We all sat around and chatted while sipping coffee.
+It was such a relaxing morning.
+Which is not something I usually say when putting together an event.
+I definitely recommend hosting a baby sprinkle at a small local coffee shop or cafe!